Sovereignty Regained, Economic Order Uncertain: Germany’s Social Market Economy at 70

 Advancing the German-American Alliance

-Updating the Transatlantic Partnership for the Next 70 Years AICGS-ECFR Berlin Symposium, May 15, 2019 The year 2019 marks several major anniversaries that trace the arc of the transatlantic relationship: …
+Updating the Transatlantic Partnership for the Next 70 Years AGI-ECFR Berlin Symposium, May 15, 2019 The year 2019 marks several major anniversaries that trace the arc of the transatlantic relationship: …

 Pompeo’s No-Show in Berlin: An Occasion for Less Outrage and Considering More Options